openSUSE/news-o-o/_posts/2011-08-19-osc-program-and-keynotes.markdown

-It's been nearly a year since the announcement of the acquisition of our main sponsor by Attachmate.Â Since that time, we've seen organizational changes to our sponsor's various business units.
+It's been nearly a year since the announcement of the acquisition of our main sponsor by Attachmate.
+Since that time, we've seen organizational changes to our sponsor's various business units.
 Join us as we hear Michael's vision for a stronger relationship between SUSE and the openSUSE Project and what this means for us.